IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

     > Male Victims of Intimate Partner Violence in the United States: An Examination of the Review of Literature through the Critical Theoretical Perspective

 [^12]:
     > Machado, A., Hines, D., & Douglas, E. M. (2020).
-Male victims of female-perpetrated partner violence: A qualitative analysis of men's experiences, the impact of violence, and perceptions of their worth.
-Psychology of Men & Masculinities, 21(4), 612--621. https://doi.org/10.1037/men0000285
+[Male victims of female-perpetrated partner violence: A qualitative analysis of men's experiences, the impact of violence, and perceptions of their worth](https://doi.org/10.1037/men0000285).
+Psychology of Men & Masculinities, 21(4), 612--621.

 [^13]:
     > Tsui, Venus.
 (2014).
 Male Victims of Intimate Partner Abuse: Use and Helpfulness of Services.
 Social work.
-59. 121-30.
-10.1093/sw/swu007.
+59. 121-30.10.1093/sw/swu007.

 [^14]:
     > Internal and External Barriers to Help Seeking: Voices of Men Who Experienced Abuse in the Intimate Relationships